kipy-be/LedItBe/README.md

 # LedItBe

-LedItBe is a lib to control Twinkly LED Strings
+LedItBe is a dotnet core C# lib to control Twinkly LED Strings.
-This lib is not intented to be a full product, but a personnal project to make my christmas tree fancy and cool
+This lib is not intented to be a full product, but a personnal project to make my home christmas tree fancy and cool.

 ## References